 How to Apply

-- Review the menu of existing training opportunities on the COHA website.
+- Review the menu of training opportunities on the COHA website.
 Opportunities will be updated each August for a start date the following fall.
 Training is offered at one of 15 CTSA One Health Alliance schools of veterinary medicine and/or medicine.

 - Contact the primary mentor directly to discuss suitability for submitting a joint full proposal for fellowship funding.'